wilyarti/simple-dns-adblock/README.md

 Install dnsmasq.

 All directories need to be "nobody:nobody" permissions.

-Place the update_dnsmasq in /usr/local/bin/
+Place the update_dnsmasq in /usr/local/bin/ (make it executable - chmod +x )

 Add the following lines to /etc/crontab:
 30      5       1       *       *       root    update_dnsmasq